Sales prospecting involves finding potential customers for your products or services.

-However, if your sales rep directs their attention to B2C or B2B sales leads who match your buyer personas and customer profile, you’ll have better chances of closing deals.
+By focusing your sales team’s efforts on B2C or B2B sales leads who match your buyer personas and customer profile, you can improve your sales productivity and streamline customer touchpoint examples.

 This way, you can improve your sales productivity and focus on closing more good-fit leads.

 Effective sales prospecting provides insights into other categories of solutions your potential client is exploring.

 You can use these insights to understand what “job” an ideal prospect would hire your product or service to do.
 Later, you can find ways to do these jobs better than your direct or indirect competitors.